Sly 2: Band of Thieves

 Sly 2: Band of Thieves is a 2004 stealth action video game developed by Sucker Punch Productions and published by Sony Computer Entertainment for the PlayStation 2.
-It is the second installment of the Sly Cooper series and the sequel to Sly Cooper and the Thievius Raccoonus.
+It is the second installment of the Sly Cooper series, and the sequel to Sly Cooper and the Thievius Raccoonus (2002).

 In Sly 2: Band of Thieves, players primarily control the titular protagonist Sly, with the ultimate goal of destroying pieces of the character Clockwerk in each world.
-The gameplay is similar to the game's predecessor's but features various improvements.
-This includes features a health meter for characters, modifications to combat, a mission hub, and revamped gameplay for side characters, Bentley and Murray.
-Characters can improve using powerups and skill upgrades which can be unlocked by opening safes in each world, purchased by collecting coins, or and purchasing them from safehouses via Thiefnet.
+Gameplay is similar to the first game, but features various improvements, including a health meter for characters, modifications to combat, a mission hub world, and revamped gameplay for side characters Bentley and Murray.
+Characters can improve their abilities using power-ups and skill upgrades which can be unlocked by opening safes in each world, purchased by collecting coins, or and purchasing them from safehouses via ThiefNet.

-Sly 2: Band of Thieves received critical acclaim, with critics praising its graphics (particularly its cel shading), story, music, and gameplay, and considered an significant improvement over the first game.
-It is often considered to be one of the greatest PlayStation 2 games of all time.
+Sly 2: Band of Thieves received positive reviews, with critics praising its graphics, cel shaded art style, story, music, and gameplay, and considered it a significant improvement over the first game.
+It has been frequently ranked as one of the best PlayStation 2 games of all time.
 It was followed by Sly 3: Honor Among Thieves in 2005, and was remastered in 2010 alongside it and its predecessor for the PlayStation 3 by Sanzaru Games as The Sly Collection.
 Alongside its successor, it was digitally re-released for PlayStation 4 and PlayStation 5 in 2024.